Stepmother: Fiction

 The ubiquity of the wicked stepmother has made it a frequent theme of revisionist fairy tale fantasy.
 This can range from Tanith Lee's Red as Blood, where the stepmother queen is desperately trying to protect the land from her evil stepdaughter's magic, to Diana Wynne Jones's Howl's Moving Castle, where, although it is known that stepmothers are evil, the actual stepmother is guilty of nothing more than some carelessness, to Erma Bombeck's retelling where Cinderella is lazy and a liar.
 More subtly, Piers Anthony depicted the Princess Threnody as being cursed by her stepmother in Crewel Lye: A Caustic Yarn: if she ever entered Castle Roogna, it would fall down.
 But Threnody explains that her presence at the castle caused her father to dote on her and neglect his duties to the destruction of the kingdom; her stepmother had merely made her destructive potential literal, and forced her to confront what she was doing.

 The character of the evil stepmother can also be found in the genre of young adult fiction or young adult social problem novels.
 In Lisa Heathfield's Paper Butterflies. the protagonist June suffers horrific abuse at the hands of her stepmother, a fact that she conceals from her father.

 Despite many examples of evil or cruel stepmothers, loving stepmothers also exist in fiction.
 In Kevin and Kell, Kell is portrayed as loving her stepdaughter Lindesfarne, whom her husband Kevin had adopted during his previous marriage.
 Likewise, Lindesfarne considers Kell her mother, and has a considerably more favorable view of her than Angelique, Kevin's ex-wife and her adoptive mother, due to feeling neglected by Angelique during her childhood.
 The Disney film Enchanted also makes references to the "evil stepmother" belief, as the villainess is a stepmother, but her wickedness comes from her selfishness and power hungriness rather than the simple fact she is a stepmother.
 When a little girl tells the heroine Giselle that all stepmothers are evil, Giselle reminds her that she personally knows some wonderful women who were good stepmothers, and the fact a woman is a stepmother does not suddenly change her personality.
 This is shown later on when Giselle marries that girl's father, who had her from a previous marriage, thus becoming a stepmother herself.
 As Giselle is a sweet and caring woman, she makes a good wife and stepmother.
 However, it is notable that during much of that film, Giselle was more of an older sister figure than a maternal figure to that little girl.

+A film often overlooked is the Sound of Music, which features the main character Maria von Trapp, who begins as governess to the seven child but later becomes their devoted and loving stepmother.